Skip to main content

 What Is Mediation?

-Mediation is when parties meet with a neutral person to help them with conflict resolution.
-Mediation is one of several alternative dispute resolution methods (ADR) available to parties.
+Mediation is a legal process through which opposing parties can resolve conflicts without going to court.
+It is one method of alternative dispute resolution (ADR) where a neutral person guides opposing parties to a resolution.
 It is an alternative to resolving a legal dispute through a trial or court case.

 Unlike arbitration, a type of ADR similar to a trial, mediation doesn't involve decision-making by a neutral third party.
-The parties can initiate ADR procedures or be compelled by legislation, the courts, or contractual terms.
-Mediators are often lawyers.
-They can also be other professionals who've gone through mediation training or a mediation program.
+Mediators are often lawyers, but also include professionals who've gone through mediation training or a mediation program.

 When parties seem unwilling or unable to resolve a dispute, one good option is to turn to mediation.
 Mediation as a process is generally: